Understanding Injection Mold Slider and Lifter

 what is injection mold lifter

-Common Applications of Injection Mold Lifters
+Common Applications of Injection Molding Lifters

 Lifters are commonly used for parts with: